I Want It That Way: Alternate version

-The alternate version was leaked on the internet via Napster and other methods in the early 2000s, and was also played infrequently on some radio stations.
-According to then-member of the Boys' backing band, Tommy Smith, the album version is the "original version"; the alternate version was recorded because the chorus of the album version did not make sense.
+According to a member of the Boys' backing band, Tommy Smith, the album version is the "original version"; the alternate version was recorded because the chorus of the album version did not make sense.
 In an interview with HitQuarters, Andreas Carlsson confessed that the song was a play with words.
-According to him, "When Max came up with the original idea for the song, it already had the line 'you are my fire, the one desire'.
-We tried a million different variations on the second verse, and finally we had to go back to what was sounding so great, 'you are my fire, the one desire'.
-And then we changed it to 'am I your fire, your one desire', which made absolutely no sense in combination with the chorus – but everybody loved it!"
+He said, "When Max came up with the original idea for the song, it already had the line 'you are my fire, the one desire.'
+We tried a million different variations on the second verse, and finally, we had to go back to what was sounding so great, 'you are my fire, the one desire.'
+And then we changed it to 'am I your fire, your one desire,' which made no sense in combination with the chorus – but everybody loved it!"